-- O a.
-Actively helps him/her create safety, permanency, and well-being for him/herself. - O b.
-Is not a strength or barrier for safety, permanency, or well-being. - O c.
-Is a barrier to his/her safety, permanency, or well-being. - O d.
-Contributes to imminent danger of serious physical or emotional harm to the child/youth/young adult.
+- O Not applicable.
+If selected, go to prioritization below. - O a.
+Actively helps them create safety, permanency and well-being for themself - O b.
+Is not a strength or a barrier for safety, permanency and well-being - O c.
+Is a barrier to their safety, permanency and well-being - O d.
+Contributes to imminent danger of serious physical or emotional harm to the child/youth/young adult

-Description of behaviors:
+Provide description of behaviors: